 It sounds very simple, but sometimes a simple change is all you need.
 Try changing the font or printing your post before you edit it.
 Your eyes have become very accustomed to the font you’ve typed in.
 You’ve been looking at that font for hours, so change things up a bit so that you’re looking at it fresh.
 You can try changing the margins as well.
 What matters is that the writing looks different, so that you can approach it as something you haven’t seen before.
 It’s easy to start skimming your post without meaning to, because you’ve looked at it so many times.

-Sometimes it can be good to break out of the WordPress editor and use a different tool.🤓 For those of you on MacOS, the Bear app is awesome and fonts are beautiful!
+Sometimes it can be good to break out of the WordPress editor and use a different tool.🤓 For those of you on MacOS, the Bear app is awesome and fonts are beautiful (make sure to read our in-depth guide about WordPress fonts)!
 It can also export to markdown, HTML, etc. for an easy transfer to WordPress.
 Or you could try diving into Gutenberg.

 11. Double Check Your Prepositions